kalispera/HYPE/README.md

 ### Wabi-sabi

 This is a little pathetic.
 Wabi Sabi is japanese and stands for acceptenace for imperfection.
-In shadow, it is advised to eliminate every doubt, concern, quality aspect you have towards something.
+In hype, it is advised to eliminate every doubt, concern, quality aspect you have towards something.
 Everything is finished even with the smallest improvement.

 ### Patience